-IFFI 2019: Oscar Retrospective to screen Casablanca, Ben Hur, Gone with the Wind, The Sound of Music
+IFFI 2019: Oscar Retrospective To Screen Casablanca, Ben Hur, Gone With The Wind, The Sound Of Music

 On the occasion of the 50th year of the International Film Festival of India (IFFI) in Goa, the festival has announced a special section to celebrate some of the most outstanding films which have won the Best Film award at the prestigious Academy Awards, also known as the Oscars.
 The special section at IFFI 2019 has been aptly named as the Oscar Retrospective.